aorczyk/gas-sql-abstract/README.md

   spreadsheets: [Spreadsheet]
 });
 ```
 Only selected tables from given spreadsheet will be tables.
+Options:
+- as - given table name for selected sheet
+- serializer - data in each column could be write and read in different way, ex. as JSON
 ```
 var sql = new SqlAbstract({
   spreadsheets: [